pdt1806/public/README.md

 ### Extra features 🎉

 - ✅ Dark/Light mode.
-- ✅ Server-side rendering (not really a feature, but I just wanted to mention it).
+- ✅ Server-side rendering (not really a feature, I just wanted to mention it).

 ### How to set up the server ⚙️ (I mean you should build your own, but if you want to use mine, here's how)